 Results SCCM Desktop Analytics

 I have not tested the SCCM desktop analytics integration from the client machines.
-Desktop analytics is not released yet for public preview.
-Hence I don’t have access to try the client-side.
+Desktop analytics has not been released for public preview yet, so I don’t have access to the client side.

 I will try to publish a follow-up blog once the desktop analytics public preview is available.